How Does The Locus of Control Affect Your Life

 Locus means a particular position or place where something occurs or is situated.

-So, in reference to human working locus, locus of control can be defined as the place of action where thinking occurs.
+So, in reference to the human working locus, the locus of control can be defined as the place of action where thinking occurs.

 What Is Locus of Control?

 Locus of control is one of the primary four dimensions of core values of… self-evaluations – one’s primary appraisal of oneself – simultaneously with neuroticism, self-efficacy, and self-esteem.

 The concept of Locus of control was evolved in 1954 by Julian B. Rotter and has since enhanced as a perspective of personality psychology.

 Are you letting external forces define your life, or is your life defined by the internal forces that work upon you?